 Scottish Funding Council supporting Tree Time

-Published June 3, 2015 by in
+Published June 3, 2015 by Richard in Previous Work

 The Scottish Funding Council (SFC) is the latest organisation to sign up to Tree Time Edinburgh, showing their commitment to the city by contributing more trees for Edinburgh’s cityscape as well as donating a team of staff volunteers to help community projects.